-The following methods can be implemented to ensure refreshed data is accessible when a report is re-executed:
+The following methods can be implemented to ensure that refreshed data is accessible when a report is re-executed:

 Delete a report’s cache: A system administrator can delete a report’s cache to ensure the data on that report is refreshed the next time it is executed.
 If the stored cache is deleted, the system is forced to submit the request through the data source again, thus gathering the most recent data.

-Disable caching for a report: A system administrator can disable caching for a specific report, so that a cache of results is never created in the system when that report is executed.
+Disable caching for a report: A system administrator can disable caching for a specific report so that a cache of results is never created in the system when that report is executed.
 In this way, every time the report is re-executed, the query goes through your data source and thus returns the most recent data.

 You can see whether the results on a report have come from a MicroStrategy cache in two ways:

-Check Report Details section.
+Check the Report Details section.

 Using SQL View.